ctz/cryptopals/README.md

 There are **SPOILERS WITHIN**!

-The main places to start are:

-* [Makefile](Makefile) which will build everything, and then run:
+The main place to start is the [Makefile](Makefile) which will build everything, and then run:

 * [run-tests-1.sh](run-tests-1.sh)
 * [run-tests-2.sh](run-tests-2.sh)